 London is full of cafés, bars and restaurants that let you take it outside.
 Still, for every rose-trimmed terrace there's a caff with two tables plonked next to traffic lights – so it helps to know where the good outdoor spots are.
 Here's our area-by-area alfresco dining guide, including restaurants in central London.
 Do you agree with our choices?
 Use the comments box below or tweet your suggestions.
 And don't forget to check our guide to the best riverside pubs and bars and the best beer gardens for alfresco drinks.

 Outdoor dining in central London

-Although Clerkenwell Kitchen no longer takes bookings for its six outdoor tables, it’s still well worth trying your luck by just showing up.
-The alfresco area, in a quiet courtyard surrounded by tall office buildings, has a lovely flowerbed and perky sun umbrellas to enhance your enjoyment of the daily changing, seasonal, organic fare.
-The Kitchen is licensed, the service friendly and the atmosphere relaxed.
+Although Clerkenwell Kitchen doesn’t take bookings for its seven outdoor tables, it’s well worth trying your luck on spec.
+The alfresco area, in a quiet courtyard surrounded by tall office buildings, has a lovely flowerbed and perky sun umbrellas to enhance your enjoyment of the daily changing, seasonal, organic fare – plus a small Perspex porch to shelter under if the weather turns.
+The place is licensed, the service friendly and the atmosphere relaxed.

 Outdoor dining in north London